simple-platform/grasql/README.md

 ## Overview

 GraSQL is designed to transform GraphQL queries into highly optimized SQL with extreme performance (100K+ queries/second).
-The library uses a two-phase compilation approach that efficiently handles schema resolution, permissions, and query optimization.
+The library uses a resolver approach that efficiently handles schema resolution, permissions, and query optimization.

 ## Architecture